 To Sum It Up

-Even if you do not work at your dream job, you can take small steps each day to achieve success and achieve your goals by pausing to consider and apply these success factors.
+Even if you don’t work at your dream job, by taking time to stop and apply these success factors you can take little steps each day to achieving success and reaching your goals.